reveurmichael/machine_learning/Readme.md

 - For each of those different features
     - create a seperate GitHub repository
     - therefore, you end up with multiple `remote`s on your local repository
-- Send the URLs of your reveal.js websites to the WeChat group when you finish.
+- Send the URLs of your reveal.js websites to the WeChat group when you finish

 ##### Task 2: Deploy the reveal.js/GoHugo websites on Tencent Static Website Hosting Service, or AWS S3
+- Send the URLs of your Tencent/AWS S3 websites to the WeChat group when you finish

 ##### Pro tips